zyddnys/manga-image-translator/README.md

---pre-dict PRE_DICT            Path to the pre-translation replacement dictionary file --post-dict POST_DICT          Path to the post-translation replacement dictionary file --kernel-size KERNEL_SIZE      Set the kernel size for the convolution of text erasure area to completely clear residual text
+--pre-dict PRE_DICT            Path to the pre-translation replacement dictionary file --post-dict POST_DICT          Path to the post-translation replacement dictionary file --kernel-size KERNEL_SIZE      Set the kernel size for the convolution of text erasure area to completely clear residual text --context-size                 Pages of context are needed for translating the current page. currently, this only applies to openaitranslator.
 ```
 #### Additional Options
 ##### Local Mode Options